EdCommGlobal

 What happens if we missed the January 24, 2026 deadline?

-For grade-9 applicants, the 2026-27 priority window has closed.
-Transfer applicants (current grade 10, 11) can still inquire through late May 2026 as space allows.
+For grade-9 applicants, the 2026-27 application deadline has passed.
+The fall transfer window for 2026-27 was listed through the end of May 2026, and new transfer students are enrolled only as space allows.
 Families starting now should plan for the 2027-28 cycle, which opens applications in fall 2026.

 Does Cathedral offer financial aid?